jdhelget/DMIT1508-Notes/sql-continued.md

 	ADD CONSTRAINT CK_Customers_FirstName
 		CHECK (FirstName LIKE '[A-Z][A-Z]%')

+-- By the time that the ALTER TABLE changes are made for A) and B), -- we can insert Customer information allowing certain columns to be NULL.
+INSERT INTO Customers(FirstName, LastName)
+	VALUES ('Fred', 'Flintstones')
+INSERT INTO Customers(FirstName, LastName)
+	VALUES ('Barney', 'Rubble')
+INSERT INTO Customers(FirstName, LastName, PhoneNumber)
+	VALUES ('Wilma', 'Slaghoople', '(403)555-1212') INSERT INTO Customers(FirstName, LastName, [Address], City)
+	VALUES ('Betty', 'Mcbricker', '103 Granite Road', 'Bedrock')

+-- Select the customer information
+SELECT	CustomerNumber, FirstName, LastName,
+		[Address] + ' ' + City + ' ' + Province AS 'Customer Address',
+		PhoneNumber
+FROM	Customers

 -- C) add a default constraint on the Orders.Date column to use the current cate.
 -- GETDATE() is a global function in the SQL Server Database -- GETDATE() will obtain the current date/time on the database server